abarrainkua/SPECTRE/README.md

 This repository contains the code to run SPECTRE (SPECTral uncertainty set for Robust Estimation), a framework to enhance minimax fairness guarantees without explicit access to demographic information.

-This approach builds upon the structure of the [Minimax Risk Classifier](http://www.jmlr.org/papers/v24/22-0339.html), extending it with additional specifications designed to promote fairness guarantees without requiring demographic information.
-Specifically, we map the original data into the frequency domain using a simple
+SPECTRE is rooted in the mapping of the data using a set of random Fourier basis functions and modifying the spectrum to retain only the essential response frequencies.
+Additionaly, it constraints, in the frequency domain, the extent to which the worst-case distributions can deviate from the empirical distribution.
-Fourier feature mapping, adjust the spectral components to encourage minimax fairness, and constrain the divergence between the worst-case and empirical distributions to prevent excessive pessimism and undue sensitivity to outliers.
+Specifically, SPECTRE uses and adjusts the uncertainty set of a [Minimax Risk Classifier](http://www.jmlr.org/papers/v24/22-0339.html), in the response frequency domain with the goal of attaining optimal fairness guarantees, measured by worst-group accuracy.

-The implementation of the MRC is based on its original code.
+The implementation of the MRC is based on its [original code](https://github.com/MachineLearningBCAM/MRCpy).

 Currently, the available code supports the following datasets:
 - American Community Survey datasets  (through the `folktables` package in python)